+Social benefits

-Social benefits The number of families claiming Income Related Benefits at the end of December 2022 was just over 240.
-Up until October 1 2021, Income Related Benefits were paid to households whose income falls below an agreed minimum level, but from October 1 2021 they are paid to families; at the same time, eligibility rules were also changed.
+The number of families claiming Income Related Benefits at the end of March 2023 was 245.
+Up until October 1 2021, Income Related Benefits were paid to households whose income falls below an agreed minimum level, but from October 1, 2021 they are paid to families; at the same time, eligibility rules were also changed.

-Average number of households (to Sept 21) or
+Average number of households (to Sept 21) or families (Oct 21 onwards) receiving Income Related Benefits per month

-Basic Island Pension The number of claimants of Basic Island Pension (BIP) is 825 in December 2022, or just under 20% of the total population.
+Basic Island Pension

+The number of claimants of Basic Island Pension (BIP) is 833 in March 2023, or just under 20% of the total population.
 The Basic Island Pension is paid to residents who are 65 and over, have worked for at least 20 years on St Helena, and have only small alternative pensions in place.
 The number of BIP recipients has risen steadily in recent years, consistent with demographic projections and St Helena's 'ageing' population.